Pankti99/Pseudo_coloring/README.md

 This method uses opencv'spredefined function colormap to colorize grayscale image.
-Also from ppt you can learn what is colormap .
+Also from ppt you can learn what is colormap . in last few slides i have explained what does colormap function do.